Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Anchorage.

-We were all recorded in the pre-recorder.
+We were all recorded in the pre-recorded.

 You corrected me in the pre-recording.

-Why don't we just pre-record it?
+Why do we just re-recorded?

-From Anchorage in Alaska in the United States.
+From Anchorage in Alaska

-What are the odds I get two states with a K?
+What are the odds

-Please and thank you and welcome Liz Dean!
+Please and thank you

-Liz Dean, the quiz queen!
+Liz Dean, the Quiz Queen!

-Thank you, thank you.
+Oh, thank you.

-Welcome Liz, my associate Zach from this week.
+The minor choice in Zach from this week.

 We might need to get you to a doctor.

-Yeah.
 Well, we'll see if Matt makes it back for next week.

-Oh my God.
-I don't have a tongue.
+I don't have the tongue.

 You might need to have a couple of weeks off, I think, after this.